jhusain/asyncgenerator/README.md

 }
 ```

-ES6 adds special support for Iteration by adding syntactic support via for...of, and ensuring all built-in collections implement the new Iterable contract:
+This code relies on the fact that in ES6 all collections implement the Iterable interface.

 ```JavaScript
 interface Iterable {